eric-czech/portfolio/README.md

 Data Science Portfolio
 =======

 This repository contains examples of some the projects I've had the pleasure to work on over the last few years.
-The guide below is meant to demonstrate a small but representative portion of the details of those projects, spanning a spectrum that involves at least some of the following skills:
+The guide below is meant to demonstrate a small but somewhat representative portion of the details of those projects, spanning a spectrum that involves at least some of the following skills:

 - __Statistical Research__ - IPython and R notebooks and slides
 - __Application Development__ - Large-scale database systems built on top of Hadoop (Hortonworks and Cloudera), Java, Pig, Hive, and MySQL